 - Many of the studies which found lower protein to be of benefit were looking at nitrogen balance, which is not the best marker when looking at the benefits of protein intake.

 - Under caloric deficit, protein requirements tend to be higher4.
 In this study, the spread is high (i.e., the high protein group is consuming 100% more than the low protein group), and the higher protein consumption is at levels typically above average habitual intakes.
 However, a further review by Helms, Zinn, Rowlands and Brown, 2014, found higher levels of protein during caloric restriction to be beneficial, and that requirements increase further, the leaner one becomes5.

 - Greater than 4.4g/kg per day has been shown to be of no benefit in strength and hypertrophy6, 3.4g/kg to be of benefit compared with 2.3g/kg7, and another found no beneficial difference between 2.6 and 3.3g/kg.
 This final study compared habitual consumption with increased levels in experienced, resistance trained men.
 It showed no benefits of 3.3g/kg per day8.
 This leads us to our high-end number of 3g/kg per day within the calculator.
 This is for very lean individuals, working out more than 5 times per week, who are also in a caloric deficit.

 When counting calories and recording macros, you must remember that protein requirements refer to complete proteins – i.e., those containing the full chain of all nine essential amino acids.

 Complete Protein Sources:

-- Animal proteins – meat, fish, poultry, cheese and eggs
+- Animal proteins – meat, fish, poultry, cheese, eggs & milk (whey protein & casein protein)

 - Some plant proteins – potatoes, chick peas, black beans, pumpkin seeds, cashew nuts, cauliflower, quinoa, pistachios, black eyed beans and soy.